All Episodes

 There is no intel that we have beaten ISIS.

-They cooked that intel.
+They cook that intel.

 The same people that trashed Bush for supposedly cooking the intel on WMD have indeed cooked the intel on the fact that we're having such success against ISIS.

-Well, Roger, look, as far as your theory goes, it could be I don't happen to subscribe to it.
+Well, Roger, look, as far as your theory goes, it could be, I don't happen to subscribe to it.

-Uh I don't think the Iranians could be paid enough to stop bragging about them.
+I don't think the Iranians could be paid enough to stop bragging about them.

-Uh I'm not saying that the Iranians might actually parade an actual nuke, but they might, you know, make a paper mache model of it and and parade it through town or whatever.
+I'm not saying that the Iranians might actually parade an actual nuke, but they might make a paper-mâché model of it and parade it through town or whatever.

-I don't think uh look, anything's possible.
+I don't think, look, anything's possible.

 Anyway, Roger, I appreciate the call.